DIFFICULTY

 OVERVIEW

-Friendship Peak, situated at an elevation of 5289m in the Kullu District of Himachal Pradesh, India, is a breathtaking mountain offering panoramic views of the Pir Panjal and Dhauladhar ranges.
-The Beas Kund basin adds to the beauty of the landscape.
-The Indian Mountaineering Foundation has categorized it as an ideal trekking peak for professional mountaineers.
-The climb to the summit involves topographic features like glaciers, crevasses, moraines, and ice patches, which vary depending on the season.
+Friendship Peak, at 5,289 meters in Kullu District, Himachal Pradesh, India, is a stunning mountain with panoramic views of the Pir Panjal and Dhauladhar ranges.
+The Beas Kund basin enhances its scenic beauty.
+Recognized by the Indian Mountaineering Foundation as an ideal trekking peak, the Friendship Peak trek suits professional mountaineers.
+The climb features glaciers, crevasses, moraines, and ice patches, varying by season.

-Rated as a moderate to hard-grade trek, Friendship Peak is a good option for experienced trekkers who want to try their hand at mountaineering.
-The surrounding area comprises lush meadows, dense forests, and thick snow layers on the summit.
-A typical Friendship Peak expedition takes seven days, from Manali to Manali.
-However, adding two more days to the itinerary and putting a little more effort into the climb can make it a twin summit expedition by climbing Mt Shititdhar, an adjacent peak, immediately after summiting Friendship Peak.
+Rated moderate to hard, the Friendship Peak trek is great for experienced trekkers transitioning to mountaineering.
+Lush meadows, dense forests, and thick snow on the summit surround the peak.
+A typical expedition takes seven days from Manali to Manali.
+Adding two days and extra effort allows a twin summit expedition by climbing Mt.
+Shetidhar, an adjacent peak, after Friendship Peak.

-Mt Shititdhar, also known as “White Peak,” is an excellent choice for first-time mountaineers.
-The climb offers mesmerizing views of Hanuman Tibba to the west and Deo Tibba, Indrasan, and lesser mountains of Dhauladhar and Pir Panjal Range to the east.
-The south face of the peak provides a challenging and straightforward route.
-Shitidhar’s accessibility makes it even more attractive than other surrounding peaks.
+Mt.
+Shetidhar, also called “White Peak,” is perfect for first-time mountaineers.
+It offers stunning views of Hanuman Tibba to the west and Deo Tibba, Indrasan, and smaller Dhauladhar and Pir Panjal peaks to the east.
+Its south face provides a challenging yet straightforward route, making Shetidhar more accessible than nearby peaks.

 INCLUSIONS

-- 2 nights in a nice hotel with breakfast
+- 2 nights in a comfortable hotel with breakfast.

-- 7 nights’ accommodation in Camps as per the itinerary
+- 7 nights’ accommodation in camps as per the Friendship Peak trek itinerary.

-- Camping in tents along with sleeping bags
+- Highly qualified guides during the trek.
+Camping in tents with sleeping bags.

-- All the necessary technical equipment required for the expedition
+- All necessary technical equipment for the expedition.

 - Participants will get an exclusive discount on all Fast&Up products.